iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.2/report.md

 > Very confusing.......<br> :date: __2020-11-29 00:19:29__

 > On the page "Michigan Coronavirus Stats" 2/3 of the page is covered with text about John Hopkins.
 To scroll the important information there is only a 1 inch window.<br> :date: __2020-11-19 14:59:18__

-> Nice start, but it's deceptive giving static statistics.
-Need to do update stats daily or remove them!<br> :date: __2020-11-15 17:48:11__